Virgin Rainforest El Papán

 Regional Context

-Veracruz faces critical biodiversity loss.
-According to Global Forest Watch data, the state has lost nearly **541,000 hectares of tree cover** between 2001 and 2024.
+Veracruz faces a critical loss of biodiversity.
+According to Global Forest Watch data, the state lost nearly 541,000 hectares of tree cover between 2001 and 2024.

-Uncontrolled expansion of monocultures (citrus and pasture) has turned continuous forest into isolated "islands".
-This breaks biological corridors essential for fauna and causes progressive drying of aquifers.
+The uncontrolled expansion of monocultures (citrus and pastures) has turned continuous forest into isolated "islands".
+This breaks essential biological corridors for wildlife and causes the progressive drying of aquifers.

 Evidence: Contrast between Reserve and Monoculture

-While neighboring lands suffer water erosion, at El Papán we implement natural engineering strategies to retain water and regenerate soil.
+While surrounding lands suffer from water erosion, at El Papán we implement natural engineering strategies to retain water and regenerate soil.

 Success Case 2024

 We built a strategic dike for water and sediment retention.
-Results have exceeded expectations: in just 7 months, the structure infiltrates thousands of liters daily and has raised the soil level by one meter.
+The results have exceeded expectations: in just 7 months, the structure has infiltrated thousands of liters daily and raised the soil level by one meter.

 Measured Impact (Retention)